Deen-q/SwampySyntax/README.md

 ![app-demo](./LocalBuzz-demo.gif)
 <br>
 <br>
-There's also our <a href="https://www.youtube.com/watch?v=70ITr3OtF5g" target="_blank">demo</a> video, if you'd like (the backup video for when we presented our journey in front of prospective employers)!
+There's also our <a href="https://www.youtube.com/watch?v=70ITr3OtF5g" target="_blank" rel="noopener">demo</a> video, if you'd like (the backup video for when we presented our journey in front of prospective employers)!

 ## How to Use